django-hijack/django-hijack/docs/index.md

 ### Django admin integration

-If you want to display the hijack button in the Django admin's user list which is usually located at `/admin/auth/user/`, have a look at the <https://github.com/arteria/django-hijack-admin> app that was originally a part of the core and has since been moved to a separate app.
+If you want to display the hijack button in the Django admin's user list, you can simply add `hijack.contrib.admin` to you `INSTALLED_APPS` setting.

 Example screenshot: